 Social media can seem like a complex beast, but if you know how to tame it, it can create vast amounts of revenue for your business.
 In this article, we’ll explore the social media metrics that matter to the most to your company.

 By regularly measuring your social media performance metrics that align with your goals, you can transform social media from an intimidating beast that costs you a fortune, into an agreeable critter that generates large amounts of revenue.

 Social media metrics—what are your goals?

-Before we jump into the metrics, we need to talk about goals.
+Before we jump into our social media metrics, we need to talk about goals.
 Most business owners understand the awesome potential of social media, but despite this, it’s often approached halfheartedly, without a strategy to make it work.
 For a business without a plan, social media is messy, time-consuming, and expensive.
 But for those who have commited the time to create a meticulous, considered strategy, which clearly outlines their business goals, target audience, resources, and processes, social media can be deliciously lucrative.

 Goals are necessary to measure success, and for a social media strategy, some common goals include: